Psychological Thriller · Limited Series · Chicago

 Controlling Idea

-When the need to be visible outweighs the need to be loved, truth turns into a performance— and performance becomes the only way to survive.
+When the need to be seen outweighs the need to be loved, truth becomes performance— and performance becomes the only way to survive.

 World & Tone

-Chicago as a living character: lakefront luxury meets church basements and South Side rooftops.
+Chicago as a living character: lakefront luxury, church basements, South Side rooftops, ring lights in mirrored bathrooms.
 The camera is confession booth, weapon, and witness.
-Emotional horror is shot like psychological realism: silence, symmetry, and stillness become weapons.
+Horror is treated as emotional realism—silence, symmetry, and stillness doing more damage than any jump scare.

 Characters